Return to Index

 - Weight changes

-The symptoms of hypothyroidism may become more pronounced due to the hormonal changes occurring during perimenopause.
+The symptoms of hypothyroidism may become more marked due to the hormonal changes occurring during perimenopause.
 Here are

 of the other symptoms you may experience with hypothyroidism: